-- 1).
+1).
 The robot performs floor exercise for one minute and competes in the ranking based on the score obtained.
-However, in the case of a tie, the ranking will be determined by the time of one performance. - 2).
+However, in the case of a tie, the ranking will be determined by the time of one performance.

+2).
 There are 4 types of performances, the one is a competition that also measures time.
 The prescribed performance shall be the performance announced in advance in the specified order.
-A player performs an action by calling an acting name. - 3) Start the game according to the referee's instructions and start the 1-minute timer. - 4).
+A player performs an action by calling an acting name (or acting number).

+3) Start the game according to the referee's instructions and start the 1-minute timer.

+4).
 The performance score will be scored only once per type.
 If the same performance is performed several times in succession, the higher score is adopted.
-However, the order of performance cannot be changed. - 5).
+However, the order of performance cannot be changed.

+5).
 Perform the performance from the upright position and make one set until the end of the performance.
-Hold that condition for 3 seconds after one performance is over and stand upright. - 6).
-During the competition, you can give instructions to the robot by wireless control. - 7) Do not touch the robot during the competition.
-If you touch the robot, you will lose 2 points. - 8).
+Hold that condition for 3 seconds after one performance is over and stand upright.
+One point will be deducted when not standing upright or not holding for 3 seconds.

+6).
+During the competition, you can give instructions to the robot by wireless control.

+7) Do not touch the robot during the competition.
+If you touch the robot, you will lose 1.2 points.

+8).
 If the robot falls from the stage, the referee returns the robot to the stage and resume on the instruction from the referee.
-In this case, 2 points will be deducted. - 9).
+In this case, 1-2-points will be deducted.

+9).
 The timer will not stop unless instructed by the referee.

+10).
+Preliminaries order is determined by random numbers and do in the determined order.
+2 points will be deducted for each pass.
+Pass is limited to 2 times.

+Explanation 11.
+Upright state means that the legs are parallel, and the knee angle is 180 degrees.
+(See Fig. 10)

+Please proceed at your own discretion.
+The referee calls the score, but there is a time difference.